Final Administrative Action by CBP

 Problems with “Final Administrative Action” after a CBP Forfeiture

 Instead of explaining the options, the “final administrative action” form used by U.S. Customs and Border Protection (CBP) is confusing and incomplete.
-So what does the word “claim” mean on the form for “final administration action”?
+So what does “claim” mean on the form for “final administration action”?

-As explained in the initial notice of seizure, the verified claim for court action (sometimes called the “judicial action request”) requires the seizing agency to refer the matter to the U.S. Attorneys Office.
-Each U.S. Attorneys Office has a forfeiture unit and attorneys specially trained to handle civil asset forfeiture matters.
+As explained in the initial notice of seizure, the verified claim for court action (sometimes called the “judicial action request”) requires the seizing agency to refer the matter to the U.S. Attorney’s Office.
+Each U.S. Attorneys’ Office has a forfeiture unit and attorneys specially trained to handle civil asset forfeiture matters.

 The claim for court action must include all of the requirements listed in the statute and be verified with an oath under penalty of perjury.
 If CBP does not actually receive (in their hands) a properly verified claim that includes all of the required information, then the property may be administratively forfeited to the United States.

-The notice of “final administrative action” advises you that the property seized by the United States Customs and Border Protection, is to be summarily forfeited to the government as provided for in 19 USC 1607, 1608, and 1609, including the amendments enacted by the Customs and Trade Act of 1990 (P.L.
+The notice of “final administrative action” advises you that the property seized by the United States Customs and Border Protection is to be summarily forfeited to the government as provided for in 19 USC 1607, 1608, and 1609, including the amendments enacted by the Customs and Trade Act of 1990 (P.L.
 101-382) approved August 20, 1990.

 To stop the summary forfeiture proceedings, you must file a verified claim as required by the notice of CBP’s final administrative action, which might be the Port Director of Customs and Border Protection, Office of Fines, Penalties, & Forfeitures, in the appropriate field office.

-The notice usually provides that the property will be forfeited to the United States and disposed of according to law if no claim is filed by a specified date listed in the final administrative action letter.
+The notice usually provides that the property will be forfeited to the United States and disposed of according to law if no claim is filed by a specified date in the final administrative action letter.

 If you received such a letter from Customs and Border Protection (CBP) after the seizure of money, contact attorney Leslie Sammis at Sammis Law Firm to discuss the best course of action.
-Call 813-250-0500.

-This article was last updated on Tuesday, May 4, 2021.
+This article was last updated on Tuesday, September 10, 2024.